cybertraining-dsc/reu2022/project/graphics/python-graphics.md

 ## Seaborn

-Seaborn, like matplotlib is a data visualization tool.
-However, the graphs and charts that seaborn can create are more complex than matplotlib.
-The graphs that are created in seaborn are more statistically detailed.
-Unlike matplotlib, seaborn draws upon other imported libraries: matplotlib, numpy, and pandas.
+Seaborn, like Matplotlib, is a data visualization tool.
+However, the graphs and charts that Seaborn can create are more complex than Matplotlib.
+The graphs that are created in Seaborn are more statistically detailed.
+Unlike matplotlib, Seaborn draws upon other imported libraries such as Matplotlib, Numpy, and Pandas.
-This is because seaborn relies on more complex math (numpy) and dataframes (generated from pandas) are passed into its functions as the data.
+This is because Seaborn relies on more complex math (Numpy) and dataframes (generated from Pandas) that are passed into its functions as the data.

-There are several types of plots that can be made from seaborn: relational, distributional, categorical, regression, and matrix plots.
+There are several types of plots that can be made from Seaborn; they are relational, distributional, categorical, regression, and matrix plots.

-Additionally, it is important to note that seaborn draws on a GitHub repository that was created with test data sets.
+We have created examples to demonstrate the abilities of Seaborn.
-These test data sets are full of data that user can use to try out the different functions created in seaborn.
+These examples draw on a GitHub repository made by the creator of Seaborn (listed in the sources section).
+The data ("mpg") used looks at different variables in different cars such as displacement, horsepower, miles per gallon, etc.

 ### Installation